CVanderbilt/ft_containers_42/README.md

   - Add operator= support using deep copy and update copy constructor to use the new operator=
   - Properly finish max_size method
   - Clean iterator implementation and update todo list with todo comments in there
-  - Move public section to top (public methods and variables should be on top for easier access)
 - avl_tree.cpp
   - Add leaks test when exiting